[ Homepage ] [ Introduction ] [ Warning ] [ Ratings ] [ Ethics ] [ Feedback ] [ Updates ]

 Ute Historic Panel:

 This panel is probably from the 19th century.
 The panel contains white men, horses, buffalo and shields.
-Unfortunately, this panel has been heavily vandalized.
+Unfortunately, this panel has been vandalized.

 Fremont Style Panel:

 This panel shows a hunter, life size human figures, mountain sheep and geometric designs.
-This rock art is similar to the petroglyphs found in Nine Mile Canyon.
+This rock art is similar to the petroglyphs found in

 Barrier Style Panel:

 In addition to many smaller figures, the panel contains about ten life size human shapes, most have a strange mummy-like appearance.
 They lack arms or legs, and often have huge insect-like eyes and skull-shaped heads.
-This panel is similar to the famous Grand Gallery found in Horseshoe Canyon.
+This panel is similar to the famous Grand Gallery found in

 Additional Panels: